- Search The Registry

-*On this date in 1882, Edwin Harleston was born.
+*On this date, in 1882, Edwin Harleston was born.
 He was a Black painter.
-From Charleston, S.C., Edwin Augustus Harleston was one of eight children, his father was a rice planter, a sea captain, and owned a funeral home.
+From Charleston, S.C., Edwin Augustus Harleston was one of eight children; his father was a rice planter and a sea captain and owned a funeral home.

-The seven year course was formed under the Beaux Arts tradition and formed the foundation of his style.
+The seven-year course was formed under the Beaux Arts tradition and formed the foundation of his style.
 Harleston reluctantly returned to South Carolina to help in his father’s funeral home.
-It was during this time that he became active in local American Civil Rights and eventually became president of the newly formed Charleston branch of the NAACP.
-He led an effort that soon forced the public school system to hire Black teachers.
-In 1920 Harleston married Elise Forrest, a photographer and two years later they opened a studio, which featured both of their works.
+During this time, he became active in local American Civil Rights and eventually became president of the newly formed Charleston branch of the NAACP.
+He led an effort that forced the public school system to hire Black teachers.
+In 1920 Harleston married Elise Forrest, a photographer, and two years later, they opened a studio that featured both of their works.

-Influenced by of much of her work, he developed a highly realistic and academic technique of portraiture; many of his works were commissioned.
-A few of his subjects were, the president of Atlanta University, philanthropist-Pierre S. Dupont, and the president of the Atlanta Life Insurance Co.
-Harleston other painting include The Bible Student 1924, and Miss Bailey with the African Shawl 1930.
+Influenced by much of her work, he developed a highly realistic and academic portraiture technique; many of his works were commissioned.
+Some of his subjects were the president of Atlanta University, philanthropist Pierre S. Dupont, and the Atlanta Life Insurance Co.
+Harleston president.
+Other paintings include The Bible Student 1924 and Miss Bailey with the African Shawl 1930.

 Edwin Harleston died on May 10, 1931.